dranicu/oracle-livelabs-developer/openkruise-on-oke/use-cases/use-cases.md

-# Provision of the necessary resources
+# Explore OpenKruise use cases

 ## Introduction